Memorials grow as Highland Park community remembers the victims of a parade mass shooting - KTVZ

 Following the shooting in Highland Park, the gunman was able to leave the scene and “seriously contemplated” committing another shooting around Madison, Wisconsin, according to Lake County Major Crime Task Force Deputy Chief Chris Covelli.

 The firearm believed to have been used in the shooting was recovered near the scene, but Crimo had another gun in his vehicle during his arrest, police said.
-The other weapon was a Kel-Tec SUB2000, a foldable carbine available as a 9 mm or .40 caliber, Covelli said Wednesday.
+The other weapon was a Kel-Tec rifle, Covelli said Wednesday.
 Crimo had approximately 60 rounds of ammunition in his car at the time, Covelli added.

 When Crimo located another celebration in the Madison area, he “seriously contemplated using the firearm he had in his vehicle to commit another shooting,” Covelli said, though “indications are that he hadn’t put enough thought and research into it.”